You are here

 What may be requested?

-- Articles (We request photocopies or electronic documents, not entire issues.
-You are responsible for paying for all photocopies requested.)
+- Articles (We request photocopies or electronic documents, not entire issues.)

-- Libraries generally do not borrow or lend materials which have been published within the past six months.
+- Libraries generally do not lend materials which have been published within the past six months and we will evaluate for potential purchase.

 How do I submit a request?

-- Before submitting a request, please check the catalog to see whether St. Charles or one of the local libraries owns it by using the dropdown menu to search “All SWAN Libraries.”
+- Before submitting a request, please check the catalog to see whether St. Charles or one of the SWAN member libraries owns it by using the dropdown menu to search “All SWAN Libraries.”

 - To borrow items that are in the SWAN system, please place a hold.